 Here, the ps command is used to list the running processes.
 By piping it to grep, we can search for specific words in the output.
 This above example uses grep to search for nginx.
 The result shows three running processes, i.e., a master and two worker processes.
 If Nginx is running, we will always see a master and one or more worker processes.
 Hence, we can say that our installed Nginx is running properly.

 3. Check your web server

-If Nginx is installed successfully so the web server should already be up and running:
+If Nginx is installed successfully then the webserver should already be up and running:

-We can check this by using the following command to make sure the service is running:
+We can check this by using the following command to make sure that the service is running:

 We can access the default Nginx page to make sure that the software is running properly.
 We can access this through our server's domain name or IP address.
 Or we can use http://localhost on Windows.

-We would see the "Welcome to Nginx" default page.
+We should see the "Welcome to Nginx" default page.
 If we see that page, then we can be sure that Nginx has been installed properly.

 This page is normally included with Nginx to show us that the server is running properly.